Academic Planning Guide

 Weighted Grades: Students graduating from Beaverton schools have both a regular grade point average (GPA) AND a weighted GPA on their academic transcripts.
 Weighted courses are indicated in the course description with a designation of “Weighted Class”.
 “Weighting” a grade adds to the GPA earned in certain courses.
 In the Beaverton system, grades of A, B, and C earned in weighted classes will earn an extra grade point.
 Therefore, an “A” in a weighted class yields 5 grade points, a “B” will yield 4 grade points, and a “C” will yield 3 grade points.
 A student’s GPA is a number calculated using two factors: credits earned and “grade points,” which correspond to a letter grade.

-Pass/Fail Grades: Courses that do not have specific learning targets may receive a grade of Pass or Fail.
-A pass grants credit but does not affect the GPA.
-Fail does not receive credit and DOES calculate into the GPA.
-Courses granting P/F grades are usually tutoring/office aide assignments or classes specifically designated in a student’s Individual Education Plan (IEP).
+Pass/N Grades: Courses that do not have specific learning targets may receive a grade of P or N. A pass grants credit but does not affect the GPA.
+An N does not receive credit and does not calculate into the high school GPA.
+Courses granting P/N grades are usually teacher assistant, tutoring/office aide assignments or classes specifically designated in a student’s Individual Education Plan (IEP).
+Students enrolled in the English Language Development classes may also earn P marks in classes based on teacher/parent input.

 College Planning